 "Sorry, but you have to go first."

 Kayah plunged the board through a thick film of rusty dirt settled above a liquid too murky to be water.
 A few submerged inches later, it struck a solid object.
 She wiped the excess sludge off her wooden friend and stretched her foot into the mess.
-Cold grit seeped up her ankle, down into her shoe, as she gently probed the sunken object, testing dangers and supportability.
+Cold grit seeped up her ankle, down into her shoe, as she probed the sunken object, testing dangers and supportability.
 It seemed stable enough to balance her weight between the statue and the shallow step.
 Her wrapped bright knot illuminated the stretch between her engulfed ankle and the wall's cracked base.
 The thickened sheet of rusty mud swallowed every ripple, leaving a reddened, spongy surface with a stillness that rivaled the dead.

 A tremor pulsed through the statue.
-Bad time for a quake.
 Kayah recoiled from the submerged foothold as the statue lurched, sloshing further into the moat.
-At the moment Kayah fell towards the shallows, she passed by a simple yet dire thought.
-That's not a quake.
+At the moment Kayah fell towards the shallows.
 She braced the fall with her board, sparing a few brief seconds as she sank into the quickrust.
 Muddy globs drowned the pathetic light that fought through the bundled knot.
 Even in the dark, amongst the stony limbs, a hulking, shadowy figure huddled against the ravian's cracked torso.
 Slamming its enormous form into the stained marble.
 Each shove carved the ground, giving the moat a means to drag the statue further with swampy, entrenched arms.
 Massive ripples tore through the viscous depths, revealing the immersed path of the shattered wall even in the waning light.

 Kayah committed to her plan, wading through the muck.
 She stumbled and slipped her way forward until she was waist deep.
 The metallic smell of rust drew suffocatingly close as she used her board to navigate the sunken rocks.
 The ripples faded in strength and frequency as she progressed to the moat’s opposite side.
 Thick trails of gritty goop fell away as she emerged, sapped of strength but safe from the monstrous prowler.
 She searched the far bank, but the shadows concealed the culprit.
 The stillness of the moat’s surface returned, content from its ancient ravian meal.
 Kayah pondered what scraps of humanity or fear resided within prowlers for them to respect the quickrust barrier, a thankful protection that now doubled as a prison.

 Scene 14 - Baran - Dry Locks